ianre/ScheduleSimOldStyle/README.md

 There are about 8 CCS files:

+    All CSS stylesheets do is specify the font, size, color, spacing(padding), border and location of HTML information on a web page

     normalize.css   -   /**
                          * 1. Change the default font family in all browsers (opinionated).
                          * 2. Correct the line height in all browsers.